Dinesh912163/vibe-canvas-64501/replit.md

       - Updated Guaranteed Payments image to show authentic Indian rupee currency notes
       - Increased font sizes and improved text contrast throughout section
     * **Benefits Page - Success Stories:**
-      - Replaced all 3 testimonial images with authentic Indian farmer images
+      - Replaced all 3 testimonial images with unique authentic Indian farmer portraits
+      - Raman Singh, Kamala Devi, and Suresh Kumar each have distinct clear images
       - All images now properly reflect Indian agricultural context
+    * **Contact Page - Background Pattern:**
+      - Applied About page background pattern: image only visible in hero section
+      - Background image visible only for "Contact Us" hero section
+      - All content sections (Get In Touch, How Can We Help, FAQs) now have white background (bg-white/95)
+      - Updated text colors from white to dark (text-foreground/text-muted-foreground) for better readability on white sections
+      - Maintains consistent professional design pattern across About and Contact pages
     * All changes maintain responsive design and accessibility standards

   - **October 09, 2025 - Additional Image Updates:**